All Episodes

 This is one of the more fascinating things to me during a near-death experience.

-In a life review they may see a part or even all of their prior life.
+In a life review, they may see a part or even all of their prior life.

-They're unconscious for minutes, maybe even tops an hour or two, and yet here they are reviewing years and typically decades of all of the events of their prior life.
+I mean, can you imagine they're unconscious for minutes, maybe even at Tops, an hour or two, and yet here they are reviewing years and typically decades of all of the events of their prior life.

-And in fact, Some of these life reviews are so detailed that they're not only seeing how they interacted with prior people throughout all their prior life, they actually literally become aware of, understand, and feel what the person that they interacted with felt like at the time they were interacting with them, for good or for ill, whether this was making them feel uncomfortable or angry or joyous.
+And in fact, some of these life reviews are so detailed that they're not only seeing how they interacted with prior people throughout all their prior life, but they actually literally become aware of, understand, and feel what the person that they interacted with felt like at the time they were interacting with them, for good or for ill, whether this was making them feel uncomfortable or angry or joyous.

-All that they ever did when they interacted with everybody they can become aware of during these life reviews.
+All that they ever did when they interacted with everybody, they can become aware of during these life reviews.

 Absolutely astounding and an excellent example of the enormously accelerated consciousness that occurs during near-death experiences.

-I think that a life review doctor is absolutely terrifying.
+I think that a life review, Doctor, is absolutely terrifying.

-I've got some great news for you and you know lots of other people feel that way.
+And, you know, lots of other people feel that way.

 Here's the great news.

-I sort of felt that way too.
+I sort of felt that way, too.

-I remember Years and years ago I started reading about these, and I'm sure I'm not alone in saying, uh-oh, I've done some things I'm not proud of in my life.
+I remember years and years ago, I started reading about these, and I'm sure I'm not alone in saying, uh-oh, I've done some things I'm not proud of in my life.

-But that's true for all of us, Art.
+Well, here's the, yeah, but that's true for all of us, Art.

 The good news is that even though you're seeing all of your prior life, and often there's another being present in this unearthly realm where this is going on, the great news is there's essentially never a sense of judgment.

-Understand and maybe live the rest of your life better when you return to your earthly life.
+In other words, you're seeing your life, your prior life, as if to learn, understand, and maybe live the rest of your life better when you return to your earthly life.

 But there's essentially never any external sense of judgment by other people around you.